 Aggressive Behavior includes but is not limited to:

-Resource Guarding, Territorial Aggression, Body Handling Aggression, Dog Aggression, Stranger or People Aggression, Aggression toward Children, Aggression toward cats and other animals, Fear-related Aggression, Possession Aggression or Possessive behavior, Owner-directed Aggression, Intra-household Aggression, Fights/Biting between dogs in the home, Guarding behavior, Leash Reactivity, lunging or barking on leash, Frustration Aggression, Other reactive behavior, Redirected aggression, Growling, Snapping, Biting, Food or Toy Aggression, Situational Aggression
+Resource Guarding, Territorial Aggression, Body Handling Aggression (toward owner, groomer, vet, etc), Dog Aggression, Stranger or People Aggression, Aggression toward Children, Aggression toward cats and other animals, Fear-related Aggression, Possession Aggression or Possessive behavior, Owner-directed Aggression, Intra-household Aggression, Fights/Biting between dogs in the home, Guarding behavior, Leash Reactivity, lunging or barking on leash, Frustration Aggression, Other reactive behavior, Redirected aggression, Growling, Snapping, Biting, Food or Toy Aggression, Situational Aggression, Conflict Aggression, Dominance

 Develop a plan for moving forward

-Eileen will work with veterinarians, veterinary behaviorists, groomers, physical therapists, and other pet professionals as needed to help you and your dog reach your goals
+Possible referrals, as needed, to veterinarians, veterinary behaviorists, physical therapists, and other pet professionals as needed to help you and your dog reach your goals

 Aggressive Dog, Aggression, Unprovoked Aggression, Growling, Snapping, Attack, Attacking, Puppy Training, Puppy socialization, Nipping, Biting, Chewing, Barking, Animal Behavior, Animal Behaviorist, Dog Behaviorist, Certified Trainer, Certified Dog Trainer, Certified Professional Dog Trainer, Canine Behavior Consultant, Dog Behavior Consultant, Dog Obedience, Dog Agility Classes, Agility Training, Dog Agility Training, Public Skills, Manners, Canine Good Citizen, Canine Good Citizen Evaluator, CGC Class, AKC, Agility Arena, Dog Behavior Modification, Puppy Training, Day Training, Private Training Packages, Arena Rental, Canine Aggression, Behavioral Euthanasia, euthanasia for behavior, intra-household aggression, sibling aggression, predatory behavior, predatory aggression, K9 Training, K9 Obedience, In-home Visits, Anxiety, Chewing, Destruction, Resource Guarding, Fearful Dog, Nervous Dog, Canine Enrichment, Positive Dog Training, Positive Trainer, Force Free Trainer, Fear Free Training, CCPDT, Las Vegas, Henderson, All Breed Training, Agility Instructor, Dog Sports, Off Leash Training, Professional Dog Trainer, Behavior Specialist, Private Dog Training, IAABC, Certified Dog Behavior Consultant, Dog bite, Biting, Rattlesnake Avoidance, Rattlesnake Aversion, Rattlesnake Safety, Trail Safety, Rattler, Clark County, Balanced, Reward, Rewards, Reward-based training, Positive reinforcement, Positive-reinforcement, behavioralist, clicker training email@example.com